stephperillo/Movies-ETL/README.md

 ![movies_query.png](https://github.com/stephperillo/Movies-ETL/blob/main/Resources/movies_query.png)

-The query for the count of rows in the `ratings` table:
+The query for the count of rows in the `ratings` table is shown below:

 ![ratings_query.png](https://github.com/stephperillo/Movies-ETL/blob/main/Resources/ratings_query.png)

 There are 26,024,289 rows in the `ratings` table!
 I also included code to print the elapsed time to import each row to the database.

 These tools and techniques will very useful in future analyses.